shopsys/monorepo-tools/project-base/docs/introduction/running-acceptance-tests.md

 *Note: In Windows CMD you have to use backslashes in the path of the executable: `vendor\bin\codecept run ...`*

-### Do not forget to restore your original environment afterwards
+### Do not forget to restore your original environment afterward
 ```
 # on Unix systems (Linux, Mac OSX)
 rm TEST